Sequensis/sequensis.github.io/index.md

 layout: page
 permalink: /
 sitemap: false
-title: Coding Standards
+title: Coding Style Guide
 ---
 ## Introduction

 This site describes the agreed guidelines for the way that we develop software at Sequensis.
-The contents of this site are subject to change and always up for debate, and remember:
+The contents of this site are subject to change and **always** up for debate.

+And remember:

 ![disclaimer](/images/disclaimer.gif){: .center-image }